 >>> df[colname] = df[colname].astype(numpy.float32)

-Datashader supports both Pandas and Dask dataframes, but Dask dataframes typically give higher performance even on a single machine, because it makes good use of all available cores, and it also supports out-of-core operation for datasets larger than memory.
+Even on a single machine, a Dask DataFrame typically give higher performance than Pandas, because it makes good use of all available cores, and it also supports out-of-core operation for datasets larger than memory.

 Dasks works on chunks of the data at any one time, called partitions.